Get Data smart: 3 reasons your business needs a CDP

 Even the most intelligent of us would find ourselves at a loss if put in this situation.
 Why?
 Because even though the format of the problem itself is in our realm of expertise (we’ve all done maths before), the tools provided to address the problem are in a form that we have no experience interpreting.
 The same issue, albeit slightly less outlandish, occurs constantly in the business world when companies try to make sense of their disparate data.

 According to research from MIT, only 0.5 per cent of all data is ever analysed and used.
 Shocking as it might be, that statistic makes sense when you think about it – for the average business professional, deriving meaning from a colossal and disorganised set of data is painfully difficult and overwhelming.
 CFOs are faced with innumerable challenges (such as campaign management, forecasting future profits or justifying customer loyalty programmes) that always seem to tie back to their business and customer data.
 However, when this data is spread out in a jumbled mess across various platforms, it’s astonishingly hard for the business (even the IT team) to make sense of it and come away with any actionable insights.

 To address this issue, companies need to consolidate the specific data needed to solve the problem at hand and keep it in an organised and accessible format, separated from the rest of the company data.
 Though there are numerous ways to manage and organise big company data, there’s one tool in particular that streamlines your data analysis, both for the current challenge and for future endeavours.
 You guessed it – a Datamart.

-What is a Datamart versus a Data Warehouse (and does my business really need either)?
+What is a Datamart versus a Data Warehouse (and do I really need either)?